hubiinetwork/nahmii-contracts/docs/test/TestAuthorizableServable.md

 Returns:

-> true if service is registered and activate, else false
+> true if service is registered, else false

 1. **output_0** *of type `bool`*

 ---
-### isAuthorizedServiceActionForWallet(address,string,address)
+### isAuthorizedRegisteredServiceAction(address,string,address)
 >
 >Gauge whether the given service action is authorized for the given wallet